 If you are creating a customer journey map for the first time, here are five easy steps to get started:

 The first step you should take when creating your customer journey map is to determine your objectives, Lanman said.

 “Before you even [create a map], set your objectives,” she said.
 “What is the end goal?
 What are you trying to accomplish?”

-Your goal might be as simple as driving sales, but a customer journey map can articulate many different types of conversions.
-For example, a conversion could be a phone call to book an appointment.
-It could be responding to a survey.
+Your goal might be as simple as driving sales, but a customer journey map can articulate many types of conversions.
+For example, a conversion could be a phone call to book an appointment, or it could be a response to a survey.
 Clearly define your goals upfront and allow them to inform the development of your customer journey map.